-Who doesn’t have a fun memory of enjoying a frozen banana on a hot day, wiping melted chocolate off a cheek?
-The classic combination of banana and chocolate is generations strong and worth passing on to the little ones.
+Who doesn’t have a fun memory of enjoying a frozen chocolate banana on a hot day, wiping melted chocolate off a cheek?

 You can make frozen chocolate bananas at home without too much hassle or chocolate splattered around the kitchen.